 Herbicide control can be done using systemic herbicides which are taken up by plants and move within the plant, which can kill leaves, stems, and roots.
 Herbicide formulations including aminopyralid, clopyralid, and picloram have been found to provide good control.
 April, May, and June are the most effective months for herbicide application.
 Contact the Minnesota Department of Agriculture Noxious Weed Program for advice on managing yellow starthistle.

-Report new occurrences by submitting a report through EDDMapS Midwest, emailing Arrest The Pest, calling Arrest the Pest (1-888-545-6684), or contacting your local county agricultural inspector.
+Report new occurrences by submitting a report through EDDMapS Midwest, emailing Report a Pest, calling Report a Pest (1-888-545-6684), or contacting your local county agricultural inspector.
 Yellow starthistle is not documented to be present in Minnesota, so any potential sightings should be reported to the Minnesota Department of Agriculture.

 - Identification and management of yellow starthistle (Minnesota Department of Agriculture)

 - Identification and management of Minnesota Noxious Weeds (MN Department of Transportation)

 - Identification and management of yellow starthistle (Montana State University Extension)